Microsoft Active Accessibility: Architecture

 To send an event, servers call NotifyWinEvent and pass the event constant, an identifier (object ID) for the object, and the HWND for a window that can respond to client requests for more information.
 The events that need to be fired vary according to the type of UI element.

-To learn which events are expected for a particular type of UI element, run the Accessible Event Watcher tool, AccEvent (available in the Microsoft Windows Software Development Kit), to see which events are already being sent by USER.
+To learn which events are expected for a particular type of UI element, run the Accessible Event Watcher tool, AccEvent (available in the Active Accessibility SDK), to see which events are already being sent by USER.